-Module D provides the student with the theory and hands-on skills involved in providing advanced patient care and home health care.
-Some of these skills include providing therapeutic diets, infection control, body mechanics, and caring for the client/patient in the home care setting.
+Module D provides the student with the theory and hands-on skills involved in providing advanced patient and home health care.
+Students will acquire the skills to determine and discuss therapeutic diets, examine various methods to control infections, identify the components and functions of body mechanics, and simulate caring for the client/patient in the home care setting.
 Prerequisite: None.
 Lec Hrs: 040, Lab Hrs: 040, Other Hrs: 000

-Module E - CLINICAL ROTATION I
+Module E - ELECTROCARDIOGRAPHY AND CPR